 This course will provide student experience in an integrated service-learning framework.
-Students will be expected to demonstrate the ability to: work with an interdisciplinary team, communicate effectively, understand social and cultural factors that influence patients, recognize ethical dilemmas one faces as a dental health professional, and work effectively within community service organizations.
+Students will be expected to demonstrate the ability to: work with an interdisciplinary team, communicate effectively, understand social and cultural factors that influence patients, function as a health information resource, and work effectively within community service organizations.

-This course is the third in a series of courses designed to provide instruction, coach and mentor students in professionalism as they attain competency in patient care.
-This course spans semesters 2 – 5 and supports the student’s progressive development in appropriate patient management skills, professionalism and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.
+This course is designed to provide instruction, coach and mentor students in professionalism as they attain competency in patient care.
+This course spans semesters 2 – 5 and supports the student’s progressive development in appropriate patient management skills, practice management skills including regulatory requirements, professionalism and integrity in the delivery of dental care, and critical thinking necessary for life-long learning.

 DEN6213C – Fundamentals of Occlusion (3)

-This course covers topics related to the knowledge of dental materials used for impression making, cast making and basic concepts of dental occlusion.
-The student will develop an understanding of ideal occlusion form and function.
+This course covers topics related to basic knowledge of dental occlusion.
+Also, students will learn about dental materials used for impression making and cast fabrication and basic digital prosthodontics concepts.
+At the end of the course, the student will develop an understanding of an ideal occlusion form and function.

 DEN6350 – General Pathology (4)

-General Pathology is a course that concerns the cause and the manifestations of diseases that affect the human body of relevance to dentistry.
+General Pathology is a course that concerns the cause and the manifestations of diseases that affect the human body and their relevance to dentistry.